blockrockettech/blockrocket-hugo/content/usecases/known-origin-case-study.md

  * Mobile first responsive design, artwork is accessible and within reach of all

 #### Data Caching and Cloud Native Infrastructure
- * Harnessing Cloud infrastructure and data caching techniques improving user experience and facilitating advanced data analytics
+ * Harnessing cloud infrastructure and data caching techniques improving user experience and facilitating advanced data analytics
  * Cloud native DBs, serverless APIs and message processing allows the application to scale according to demand

-### The Outcome
+### Outcome

-Since lunch, <a href="https://knownorigin.io/" target="_blank">KnownOrigin</a> has sold more than 5000 pieces of art from over 170 artists around the world.
+Since launch, <a href="https://knownorigin.io/" target="_blank">KnownOrigin</a> has sold more than 5400+ pieces of art from over 170 digital artists around the world.

-Raising more than 280 ETH in sales revenue for artists, over $40,000.
+Raising more than 280 ETH in sales revenue for artists - over $40,000.

-With month on month growth, the traditional art world taking note in the digital arts world, tokenisation of artwork placed on the <a href="https://ethereum.org" target="_blank">Ethereum</a> Blockchain seems to be a perfect fit.
+With month on month growth, the traditional art world is taking note of the digital arts scene.
+Tokenisation of artwork placed on the <a href="https://ethereum.org" target="_blank">Ethereum</a> Blockchain seems to be a perfect solution to an age old problem.

 Since <a href="https://knownorigin.io/" target="_blank">KnownOrigin</a>, BlockRocket has now successfully built and delivered several NFT based solutions.
-Having experience, tooling and knowledge means other can also benefit from our experience.
+Having this real-world experience, implementation and knowledge means others can leverage our experience and tools.

 #### Details